CHEMeDATA/dataServer/README.md

 	}
 ]
 ```
+where more spectra can be follow the braces.
+Only one should have `"selected": true`.

-2) create the Et-16.json file:
+#### 2) Create the Et-16.json file:
 ```
 {
 	"spectra": [